CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 not always deleted (error in DOS).

-In order to ensure problem-free diskette management, you should therefore check the table of contents with DIR in such a case and, if necessary, delete the file manually with ERA.
+In order to ensure problem-free diskette management, you should therefore check the table of contents with :guilabel:`DIR` in such a case and, if necessary, delete the file manually with :guilabel:`ERA`.

+.. _cmdBLOAD:

 BLOAD - Loading a machine program from diskette
 -----------------------------------------------